DigiCode

 • Mid-term refunds: No prorated refunds — service continues to month-end, then stops.

-• Defects / service issues: Email us at contact@digi-co.jp within 7 days of subscription and we'll issue a refund or extend your subscription one month.
+• Defects / service issues: Reach us via the contact form within 7 days of subscription and we'll issue a refund or extend your subscription one month.

 • Legal: Terms of Service / Refund Policy / Privacy Policy